bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 Of course, other folks learning Python online might want different things, like being able to read a textbook or taking some kind of high-octane Python Bootcamp.
 You might want to get a Python certification, or maybe you need to only look at free online courses.

-My point is that everyone wants something slightly different, so it's tough to put together a list of truly “best” places to learn Python online.
+My point is that everyone wants something slightly different, so it's tough to put together a list of truly "best" places to learn Python online.

 Instead, I'm making a list of some great Python options, and giving you enough information to make up your mind.

-I will also assume that you are a beginner coder, who isn't interested in shortcuts or “the easy way” (which doesn't exist), and that you want to get a full-time job at the end of learning Python.
+I will also assume that you are a beginner coder, who isn't interested in shortcuts or "the easy way" (which doesn't exist), and that you want to get a full-time job at the end of learning Python.
 I will also assume you don't have ten thousand dollars or four years to spend on a degree or Bootcamp.

 ## Interactive Coding Platforms